Pinellas Suncoast Transit Authority: Cross-Bay Ferry

+In June 2026, PSTA successfully purchased 2 ferry vessels to be used on the new Cross-Bay Ferry.

 Fleet

-PSTA operates a fleet of 210+ transit buses and paratransit vehicles.
+PSTA operates a fleet of 200+ transit buses and paratransit vehicles.
 The bus fleet consists of a fleet of Gillig Low Floor and BRT buses as well as BYD buses.
 They are powered by clean diesel, diesel-electric hybrid, and battery electric vehicle.
 All buses were equipped with barrier shields in the operator area during the course of 2020 through 2021, and many buses are being fitted with LCD screens that display next stops and customer information - replacing the LED-based scroll signs near the front of the bus interior.
 From 2002-2008, PSTA installed yellow flashing strobe lights at the rear of their buses for extra visibility, but these were eventually removed around the mid-2010s and replaced with normal red brake lights.
 Many PSTA vehicles receive mid-life modifications and refurbishments to extend their lifespans by 5-10 years.